Snapchat/KeyDB-docs/docs/replication.md

 Identifies an exact version of the dataset of a master.

-When replicas connects to masters, they use the `PSYNC` command in order to send their old master replication ID and the offsets they processed so far.
+When replicas connect to masters, they use the `PSYNC` command in order to send their old master replication ID and the offsets they processed so far.
 This way the master can send just the incremental part needed.
 However if there is not enough *backlog* in the master buffers, or if the replica is referring to an